rafavilomar/microservices-java/docs/chores/loyalty_microservice_update.md

 - Solution
   - Use jakarta library
   - Remove deprecated JPA calls
-- Considerations

 ## Objective

 Modules are now using version 3.2.1 of spring-boot-starter-parent, that means that javax library is no longer available and need to be replaced with jakarta for persistence and validation annotations.
-So all javax importation on Product needs to be replaced by jakarta.
+So all javax importation on Loyalty needs to be replaced by jakarta.

 ## Solution